princeton-nlp/SWE-agent/docs/installation/index.md

     ---

-    Pull a docker container and directly run SWE-agent.
+    Pull a docker container and directly run SWE-agent or EnIGMA.
 This is our fallback solution if the local installation does not work for you.

     [:octicons-arrow-right-24: Get started](docker.md)